 Interdisciplinary Graduate Education

-The Graduate School supports Interdisciplinary Graduate Education Programs (IGEPs) to promote and sustain interdisciplinary graduate education and research at Virginia Tech.
-More than 300 graduate students currently participate in the IGEPs.
+The Graduate School supports interdisciplinary graduate education programs to promote and sustain interdisciplinary graduate education and research at Virginia Tech.
+More than 300 graduate students currently participate in such programs across the university's colleges and campuses.

-Each program addresses a major fundamental problem or complex societal issue requiring an interdisciplinary team of scholars.
+Programs address major fundamental problems or complex societal issues requiring an interdisciplinary team of scholars.
 They focus on using innovative and integrative approaches to produce the next generation of global leaders in science, education, and other fields.

-Coursework and program-specific activities are designed to develop the four pillars of the Transformative Graduate Education Experience: Knowledge, Leadership, Scholarly Inquiry and Social Responsibility, and to help you prepare, connect, succeed and standout in your future career.
+For programs directly affiliated with the Graduate School, coursework and program-specific activities are designed to develop the four pillars of the Transformative Graduate Education Experience: Knowledge, Leadership, Scholarly Inquiry and Social Responsibility.